AFFF Contamination in Maine

 Filing an AFFF Contamination Lawsuit

-Those who live in the areas listed above and have been diagnosed with Breast Cancer, Kidney Cancer, Testicular Cancer, Liver Cancer, Pancreatic Cancer or Prostate Cancer could be eligible for compensation.
+Those who live in the areas listed above and have been diagnosed with kidney cancer, testicular cancer, liver cancer, thyroid cancer, or ulcerative colitis could be eligible for compensation.
 For a free consultation, fill out the form on this page, use the chat box to speak with a representative or give us a call at (212) 566-7500.
 You don’t pay unless we win.